ST-News Disk Mag

 Maturation and the Volume 2 Era

-Volume 2 of ST-News, eight issues across 1987, marks the publication's transition from a hobbyist experiment into a professional-grade disk mag (though it was still very much made by enthusiasts).
+Volume 2 of ST-News (eight issues across 1987) marks the publication's transition from a hobbyist experiment into a professional-grade disk mag (though it was still very much made by honest-to-God enthusiasts).
 By this point, the magazine had adopted a sophisticated user interface and was beginning to attract an international audience.

 Editorial Philosophy and Cultural Influences